dsccommunity/DscWorkshop/Exercises/Task1/Exercise1.md

         }
     ```

 3. Inside a configuration, there may be one or more node blocks.
-Add some nodes now!
+As this exercise is to work on the local machine, please add a node block for 'localhost'.

     ```powershell
         configuration MyFirstConfig
         {
-            node DSCFil01
+            node localhost
             {

             }

-            node DSCWeb01
-            {

         }
-        }
     ```

 4. Each node can consume one or more resources.
-Try to add some Windows features to your servers:
+Let's try to control some files and folders with DSC by adding the following configuration items to the node:

     ```powershell
         configuration MyFirstConfig
         {
-            node DSCFil01
+            node localhost
             {
-                WindowsFeature DFS
+                File Folder1
                 {
+                    DestinationPath = 'C:\TestFolder'
+                    Type = 'Directory'
-                    Name = 'FS-DFS-Replication'
+                    Ensure = 'Present'
                 }
-            }

-            node DSCWeb01
+                File File1
                 {
-                WindowsFeature Web
-                {
+                    DestinationPath = 'C:\TestFolder\TestFile1'
+                    Ensure = 'Present'
+                    DependsOn = '[File]Folder1'
-                    Name = 'Web-Server'
+                    Type = 'File'
+                    Contents = 'Hello World'
                 }
             }
         }
     ```

+    >**Note:** Most DSC resources can be set to 'Present' and 'Absent' by using the 'Ensure' parameter.
+Setting the parameter to 'Absent' will delete an item without further confirmation.

+    >**Info:** The 'DependsOn' parameter is supported by all DSC resources and guarantees, that the used resources are called in the order as defined.
+If course, it does not make sense to create a file in the test folder before the test folder exists.

-5. In order to actually convert this code into something that target machines can properly enact, you need to compile the configuration element into a MOF file.
-Try it now!
+5. In order to actually convert this code into something that the target machines can properly enact, you need to compile the configuration element into a MOF file.

+    >Info: A configuration is pretty similar to a function.
+In the following script the configuration is called like a function at the very last line.
+The parameter 'OutputPath' defines where the MOF file shall be created.

     ```powershell
         configuration MyFirstConfig
         {
-            node DSCFil01
+            node localhost
             {
-                WindowsFeature DFS
+                File Folder1
                 {
+                    DestinationPath = 'C:\TestFolder'
+                    Type = 'Directory'
-                    Name = 'FS-DFS-Replication'
+                    Ensure = 'Present'
                 }
-            }

-            node DSCWeb01
+                File File1
                 {
-                WindowsFeature Web
-                {
+                    DestinationPath = 'C:\TestFolder\TestFile1'
+                    Ensure = 'Present'
+                    DependsOn = '[File]Folder1'
-                    Name = 'Web-Server'
+                    Type = 'File'
+                    Contents = 'Hello World'
                 }
             }
         }

-        MyFirstConfig
+        MyFirstConfig -OutputPath C:\DSC
     ```

-6. Running the configuration has produced two MOF files, DSCFile01.mof and DSCWeb01.mof.
-Try examining one of them now:
+6. Running the configuration has produced a MOF file that has the same name as the node block.
+Try examining one of them now with ```Get-Content``` or by opening the file in any editor:

     ```powershell
-        Get-Content ./MyFirstConfig/DSCWeb01.mof
+        Get-Content C:\DSC\MyFirstConfig\DSCWeb01.mof
     ```

     > Notice the complexity of the produced file.
 Would you have been able to write this on your own without syntax issues?